gg582/laputil/README.md

 By combining these factors in an `m / sqrt(v)`-like manner, LapUtil responds only to **sustained changes** in power usage, avoiding jitter from short spikes while anticipating future demand.

 ### 2. Dynamic Load Smoothing (EMA)
-Minor load fluctuations shouldn�셳 cause frequent frequency jumps.
+Minor load fluctuations shouldn't cause frequent frequency jumps.
 LapUtil applies an **Exponential Moving Average (EMA)** to CPU load, but with a twist:

 - **High load volatility:** The smoothing factor (alpha) increases, making the governor more responsive.
 - **Stable load:** Alpha decreases, keeping frequencies steady and efficient.